AlexandreD-Maker/robotic-arm/README.md

 This project is currently under development.

-Ongoing work includes CAD design, electrical schematic, developping the control algorithm and creating the documentation.
+Ongoing work includes CAD design, developping the control algorithm and creating the documentation.